alvertogit/codetest/README.md

 • Use Python as programming language (Django framework preferred).

 • Don’t waste time in how consume the API or in the authentication.
 If it can be tested with Curl or Requests, is totally valid.

+## BONUS

+• Use Docker Compose to set up and run the Django/PostgreSQL app.

 ## EXERCISE 2 FOLDER CONTENT